Send the link below via email or IMCopy

 ..and many more...

-Day-to-day extraneous duties of teaching that can drain your passion
+Other extraneous non-musical demands on your time that can drain your passion

 REMINDER: Our experienced musical reality and the singers' perceptions are often two different things. (all-region choir)